nigeljohnson73/coin73/README.md

-# Coin73
+# MinerTOR

-The codename for Nigels new Blockchain.
-The name might change. but it's core will not.
+Nigels new Blockchain.

 ## Before we begin